Sep 13, 2023

 Scaling From 70 to 230 People — Hiring for solarisBank

 We already covered the topic of switching to remote hiring in our previous publications, like in this 4-step guide.
 But what we got in return were many more detailed questions on how to get the remote setup work in a specific case.
 To answer these, we invited our Talent Partners — Pragnya, Gabrielle, Daniel, and Martin — onto a virtual stage to further discuss the topic of transitioning to remote hiring.
 They also answered the audience's most pending questions.
 Here's a summary of our latest Talking Talent webinar.

 You can also rewatch the webinar on our YouTube channel:

 If your company is still optimising remote hiring processes, we are happy to help.
-We just launched a free Remote Hiring Audit to support companies in the crisis.
+We just launched a Remote Hiring Audit to support companies in the crisis.